• Skip to primary navigation

 • for the homemade salad dressing - balsamic vinegar, olive oil, shallot, honey and salt

-3. peel the oranges, removing the pith and then remove the slices.
-Top the salad with segmented oranges
+3. Peel the oranges, removing the pith and then remove the segments.
+Top the salad with segmented oranges.

 I am such a fan of a great salad.
 It's the best compliment to most any meal AND can be a meal all by itself!
 I've topped this with grilled chicken breast and grilled salmon.